tarqsalah/ML-based-groundwater-drought-modeling/docs/data_dictionary.md

 | `cum.rain1 … cum.rain6` | Antecedent cumulative precipitation over the preceding 1–6 months | [mm] |
 | `cum.rain.wk1 … cum.rain.wk4` | Antecedent cumulative precipitation over the preceding 1–4 weeks | [mm] |
 | `train / train.wk1 …` | Antecedent mean temperature over the preceding period (1–4 weeks weekly; up to 6 months monthly) | [°C] |

-> Note: reconcile these names with the columns actually retained in the final
-> feature selection (the modelling script selects a subset of these).

 ---